 6. Burger Lounge – Burger Bonanza

-Burger lovers rejoice, for San Diego is home to eight Burger Lounge locations!
+Burger lovers rejoice, San Diego is home to eight Burger Lounge locations!
 Their signature sandwich is made from organic, grass-fed, never-frozen beef.
 Burgers are topped with cheese, lettuce, tomato, homemade Thousand Island dressing, grilled or raw onions, and then served between two buttery buns.
 Sensitive eaters can opt for a gluten-free bun.

 At this casual restaurant, you can also choose a turkey burger, salmon burger, crispy chicken sandwich, Alaskan cod sandwich, or a surprisingly delicious quinoa veggie burger.
 Kids menus are available, too.